go-vela/site/content/usage/secrets.md

 #### Organization

 Organization secrets are scoped to any repository in the organization.
-In order to create/modify these secrets you must be an organization admin.
+In order to create/modify these secrets you must be an organization admin within the source code manager.

 _Example yaml block for organization secret type_